A Well-Read Tart

 A little backstory before I get into my review for Smoke Gets In Your Eyes: And Other Lessons from the Crematory: I actually read this book back in December.
 After moving three critically acclaimed and wildly anticipated novels into my DNF pile, I was desperate for a good read.
 So, I decided to go with the wild card and chose the book with "crematory" in the title.
 In December.
 At Christmas.
 After all those bestselling novels had failed me, I...

-Book Review of HOW TO BLOG FOR PROFIT (WITHOUT SELLING YOUR SOUL)
+HOW TO BLOG FOR PROFIT (WITHOUT SELLING YOUR SOUL) Book Review

 Are you a blogger?
 Then you should absolutely, positively, 100% read How to Blog for Profit (Without Selling Your Soul).
 My husband is wonderfully supportive of my blogging lifestyle, and he bought me this book for Christmas to encourage my dreams of becoming a full-time writer and blogger.
 After launching the Tart, I quickly learned that there is SO much to learn about the blogging world.
 Luckily, there are a lot of articles online to help you...